wttai004/git_workshop/README.md

-# git_workshop
-This is a planned workshop to briefly introduce Git and GitHub to other graduate students at Penn
+# Intro to Git and GitHub

+Content:

+... oh i need to commit this everytime. lets just write things out on my local laptop before dumping it in.